-How to adapt a helping aid for a growing child
+How to adapt an assistive device for a growing child

-Panicking about your child growing out of his or hers helping aid?
+Panicking about your child growing out of his or hers assistive device?
 The good news: you don’t have to buy completely new equipment just because your child is getting bigger.
 How?
 Through personal service and follow- up from our consultants.

 Your child is making progress with the equipment, but as we all know children don’t stay little forever.
 They are constantly growing so it is necessary for the equipment to be adjustable.
 Finding the right equipment for your child can be as demanding as choosing the correct care package, finding the right education setting and putting the appropriate support systems in place.

 As well as sourcing equipment for the here and now, we understand it is preferable to purchase devices that can be adapted as your child develops and grows, so that constant reinvestment isn’t required.
 Both the NF-Walker and the Innowalk come in different sizes that are easily adjustable for both children and adults.
 But how do you do it?

 First thing first; the NF-Walker and Innowalk must only be adjusted by aid consultants from Made for Movement or other qualified people approved by Made for Movement.
 It is a personal aid, and must only be used by the person it was adjusted for.
 Without correct adjustment you risk that the effect of usage isn't optimised and it could even harmful to the child if the device is misfit.

 The NF-Walker is a custom-fit device that allows the child to take greater participation in everyday activities, and also reduces the risks of negative health outcomes because of the standing position.
 Therefore, there is no wonder that the assistive device needs to be adjusted to each individual in order to serve its function.

 Moreover, the Innowalk allows for a normal gait and thus the extension and flexion of the hip, knee and ankle joints.
 The highly advanced motor, not only means your child gets to take light physical activity and exercise, but also feels a real sense of achievement.